BCM-Neurosurgery/pyNsXStitch/README.md

 a tuple of the timestamp at the start of the packet, and the size of the full packet.
 Otherwise, the first returned value will be `None`.
 In all cases, the packet data is a numpy memory_map of the raw data.
 If the batch extends past the end of the packet then it will be truncated.
+  - `iter_nsx_timestamps`: Quickly iterate through all the packets in an NsX file, returning only the headers.
+Useful primarily for checking the size and duration of the NsX file, as well as assessing data drop rates

 #### Helpers
 These are small atomic functions that provide helpful utilities when performing stitching.
 Some of the most useful ones